 This page is an overview on the state of smart contracts in Substrate.

-The SRML Contracts module provides functionality for the runtime to deploy and execute WebAssembly smart-contracts.
+The FRAME Contracts pallet (SEAL) provides functionality for the runtime to deploy and execute WebAssembly smart-contracts.
 It is designed to iterate on the design of modern smart contract platforms.

-The SRML EVM module provides an EVM execution environment that allows unmodified EVM code to be executed in a Substrate-based blockchain.
+The FRAME EVM pallet provides an EVM execution environment that allows unmodified EVM code to be executed in a Substrate-based blockchain.
 It is designed to most closely emulate the functionality of executing contracts on the Ethereum mainnet within the Substrate runtime.

 Substrate is not a platform where you are limited with what comes out of the box.